Cadasta/cadasta-docs/en/odkcollect.md

 # Open Data Kit \(ODK\) Collect User Guide

 Field data collection is an important part of the land and resource rights documentation process.
 The Cadasta Platform is designed to easily accommodate a variety of tools for data collection, allowing for ingestion of data.
-This guide will show you how to use ODK for data collection and to streamline the process of getting accurate geospatially enabled data directly into the platform.
+This guide will show you how to use ODK Collecte for data collection and to streamline the process of getting accurate geospatially enabled data directly into the platform.

 ODK is a free, open source mobile data collection application for Android devices \(sorry Apple fans\).
 To get started, please [download ODK Collect](https://play.google.com/store/apps/details?id=org.odk.collect.android&hl=en) from the Google Play Store, or wherever you acquire your applications.